On two-variable guarded fragment logic with expressive local Presburger constraints

 \section{Abstract}

-We consider the extension of two-variable guarded fragment logic with local Presburger quantifiers.
+We consider the extension of the two-variable guarded fragment logic with local Presburger quantifiers.
 These are quantifiers that can express properties such as ``the number of incoming blue edges plus twice the number of outgoing red edges is at most three times the number of incoming green edges'' and captures various description logics with counting, but without constant symbols.
-We show that the satisfiability of this logic is $\exp$-complete.
-While the lower bound already holds for the standard two-variable guarded fragment logic, the upper bound is established by a novel, yet simple deterministic graph theoretic based algorithm.
+We show that the satisfiability problem for this logic is $\exp$-complete.
+While the lower bound already holds for the standard two-variable guarded fragment logic, the upper bound is established by a novel, yet simple deterministic graph-based algorithm.